sbine/bdgt/README.md

 </details>

 ## Building the frontend assets
-If you make changes to JS or SCSS files, you'll need to recompile the frontend assets.
+If you make changes to JS files, CSS files, or translations, you'll need to recompile the frontend assets.

 `npm run dev` — to automatically compile changes
+`npm run i18n` — to update localization messages